vhf/resrc/FAQ.md

 have on GitHub or anywhere else.
 But most of you will probably be more interested by discovering great resources from great lists.

+#### How reSRC works

+There are two kinds of entities on reSRC, both allowing comments and upvotes, and both owned by someone.

+The first one is link, links are pretty straightforward : add their URL, give them some tag and you're done.
+You are now the owner of the link (the entry in reSRC, not what the URL points to) and are the only one who can edit it.
+Other memebers can still submit modifications, but they can only be accepted by an administrator for now.
+When an administrator validate a modification, the link's owner is not informed.

+Lists are hardly harder to understand.
+A list is basically a Markdown file with a special handling of links.
+Links that have already been added to reSRC are displayed with a nice little blue link symbol on their left.
+If you click the link like you would normally do, you are sent to its reSRC page and can view upvotes, comments and stuff.
+If you click the link symbol, you are directly redirected to the URL.
+On the other hand if the link isn't published on reSRC yet, an "add" button is displayed on its right.
+You can click it to become the reSRC owner of the link if you feel like doing so.

 ### How to format my lists?

 Use Markdown.
 The syntax is easy to learn and can be found